imldresden/miria/README.md

 ## Getting support ##

+For support, please take a look at the [documentation](https://imldresden.github.io/miria/).
 If you find any bugs or would like to see additional features, please create a ticket in the issue tracker.
 For general feedback, contact the maintainer at wolfgang.bueschel AT tu-dresden.de.
 Please understand that we do not have the resources to provide general support for this software.

 ## Citing MIRIA ##